3urobeat/steam-bots/README.md

-# steam-bot
+# steam-bots
- A bot for requesting comments on their profiles.
+ A collection of small steam bots made by me.

  Thanks to this guide: https://github.com/andrewda/node-steam-guide